pypa/pip/docs/html/cli/pip_install.rst

 pip looks for packages in a number of places: on PyPI (or the index given as ``--index-url``, if not disabled via ``--no-index``), in the local filesystem, and in any additional repositories specified via ``--find-links`` or ``--extra-index-url``.

-There is no priority in the locations that are searched.
+By default, there is no priority in the locations that are searched.
 Rather they are all checked, and the "best" match for the requirements (in terms of version number - see the
 :ref:`specification <pypug:version-specifiers>` for details) is selected.

+This behavior can be modified using the ``--index-strategy`` option:

+- ``best-match`` (default): Searches all indexes and picks the version that best matches the requirement.
+- ``first-match``: Prioritizes indexes in the order they are provided (first ``--find-links``, then ``--index-url``, then each ``--extra-index-url``).
+  The search stops as soon as an index provides a matching package.
+This is useful for mitigating dependency confusion attacks.

 See the :ref:`pip install Examples<pip install Examples>`.